Hydra – Ermioni

 Ferries to Greece

-There are around 12 weekly sailings from Hydra to Ermioni serviced by Blue Star Ferries.
-Timetables can vary by season and operator.
+There are around 5 weekly sailings from Hydra to Ermioni.

-Foot passengers can travel on the Hydra to Ermioni ferry with Blue Star Ferries.
+There are cabins available on ferries from Hydra to Ermioni with Blue Star Ferries.

-Pets can travel on ferries from Hydra to Ermioni with Blue Star Ferries.
-Pets may have to stay in the vehicle during the journey depending on the operators guidelines.
+Pets are allowed on ferries travelling from Hydra to Ermioni with Blue Star Ferries.

 More routes than anyone else.